 Germany’s luge queen

-“I still need time to realise completely what I’ve done,” said Geisenberger at the time.
-“In the fourth run, when I was in the lower part of the course, I understood that I had won the Olympic title and almost started to shout in joy before crossing the finishing line.
+“I still need time to realise completely what I’ve done,” Geisenberger later said.
+“I knew by the time I’d reached the lower part of the course on my fourth run that I’d won the Olympic title, and I was almost screaming with joy when I crossed the finishing line.

-Two days later, Geisenberger was Germany’s lead-out luger in the mixed-team relay, going fastest among the women lugers to give her team-mates (Loch, Wendl and Arlt once more) an advantage they would build on to secure an impressive winning margin of 1.030 over Russia in second place.
+Two days later, Geisenberger was Germany’s lead-out luger in the mixed team relay, going fastest among the women lugers to give her team-mates (Loch, Wendl and Arlt once more) an advantage they would build on to secure an impressive winning margin of 1.030 over Russia in second place.

 The undisputed world no1

 Geisenberger was simply unstoppable after her Sochi 2014 double, and kicked on to complete six successive World Cup title wins by 2018.
 Further World Championship golds also came her way in both the singles and team relay (again with Loch, Wendl and Arlt) in 2015 in Sigulda (LAT) and in 2016 in Königsee (GER), taking her collection of world titles to seven.

 An aspiring officer in the national police force and a keen photographer, Geisenberger made her next objective clear, posting a snap from the Olympic test event at the Alpensia Sliding Centre in February 2017 on her Facebook page, and writing: “A year to go before PyeongChang 2018.”